fsossai/askibench/README.md

 # askibench
-CLI tool for plotting benchmark results with ASCII grouped bars
+`askibench` is a command-line tool for plotting benchmark results with ASCII grouped bars.
+It relies on the [AskiPlot](https://github.com/fsossai/AskiPlot) library to generate the output.